 Some people prefer to say the U.S.A. is a republic.
 They are correct.
 According to James McHenry, one of Maryland’s delegates to the Constitutional Convention, a woman asked Benjamin Franklin, “What have we got, a republic or a monarchy?”
 Franklin replied, “A republic, if you can keep it.”

 In the late 1700s, when the U.S. Constitution was written, a republic was thought of as a system in which the government of the country is considered a “public matter.”
 This idea stands in contrast to the many absolute (or near absolute) monarchs of their day who saw countries as their private concern or property.

-Thus, the concept of representative democracy and the concept of a republic are virtually identical.
-The U.S.A can accurately be portrayed as a republic, a republican democracy, and a representative democracy.
+The U.S.A can therefore be portrayed accurately as a republic, a republican democracy, and a representative democracy.